 The following links provide further information on bronchitis.
 Be aware that websites from other countries may contain information that differs from New Zealand recommendations.

-- Respiratory tract infections (self-limiting) – reducing antibiotic prescribing BPAC, November 2015
+- Respiratory tract infections (self-limiting) – reducing antibiotic prescribing BPAC, NZ, 2015

-- Acute cough illness (acute bronchitis) CDC guidelines
+- Acute cough illness (acute bronchitis) Centers for Disease Control, US

 - Paul IM, Beiler J, McMonagle A, et al. Effect of honey, dextromethorphan, and no treatment on nocturnal cough and sleep quality for coughing children and their parents.
 Arch Pediatr Adolesc Med.
 2007 Dec;161(12):1140-6.